 An introductory survey of the visual arts most relevant to the development of western civilization, from Renaissance through Contemporary art.
 Comparisons and contrasts with arts of other cultures will be explored.
 In addition to historic and cultural viewpoints, technical and aesthetic points of view will be covered.
 This course has been approved for hybrid and online delivery.

-ART 8 - Art Appreciation 3.0 units CSU/UC General Education Area C CSU GE Area C1 IGETC Area 3A C-ID ARTH 100 covered with examples from many cultures.
-This course has been approved for correspondence, hybrid and online delivery.
+ART 8 - Art Appreciation

+3.0 units

+CSU/UC

+General Education Area C

+CSU GE Area C1

+IGETC Area 3A

+C-ID ARTH 100

 Recommended Preparation: ENGL105 or equivalent multiple measures placement.